Jomy10/thunderbird/docs/developer-emulator.md

 ## Running the emulator

-Inside of the `thunderbird-emulator`, run the following:
+Inside of the `thunderbird-emulator` directory, run the following:

 <!-- tabs:start -->